 DPH Internship

 Interns will gain experience working in public health at a government agency focusing on the 10 Essential Public Health Services and learn how publicly funded services operate.
-The intern will also gain experience with the Utah DHHS values including: accountability, connection, efficacy, empathy, equity, impact, innovation, support.
+Interns will also gain experience applying Utah's DHHS core values including: accountability, connection, efficacy, empathy, equity, impact, innovation, and support.
 Other skills will be developed depending on project assignments, these may include:

 • Ethics and professionalism